 Reinforcing (or rather generating) our opinions “a posteriori” that is, after an event occurs, or knowing the outcome.
 In this sense one usually ascribes a greater predictive power, and consider that some event happened in the only way that it could have happened.

-“I always knew that this stock would surge, it was obvious, and if you see all those indicators it was very clear and logical the result.”
+“I always knew that this stock would surge, it was obvious, and if you see all those indicators it was a very clear and logical outcome.”

 How many times have we not heard stories of companies that were on the verge of extinction to resurface?
 It seems that the market is full of these inspiring triumphs, but who documents the cases of companies that, being close to the abyss, simply fell down the cliff?

 I consider that documenting the cases in which titanic efforts have managed to get companies to resume their course, serves as a guide, inspiration, and example.
 But it is necessary to have the complete picture when trying to calculate your real odds with historical information.

 Check a list of all the companies that are currently worth 20 times or more than their minimums after the dot-com bubble burst back in 2000 … the list of those companies that didn’t make it probably lives in oblivion.

 David Gardner — one of the founders of The Motley Fool — has commented that when studying companies he wonders if they would pass his snap test.

 If with a snap of our fingers we caused a company (with all its products or services) to disappear overnight, would people notice it the next day, would people care?